-We have audited the GoBlank project released on July 2021 to discover issues and identify potential security vulnerabilities in GoBlank Project.
+We have audited the Wootrade Network project released in December 2021 to discover issues and identify potential security vulnerabilities in Wootrade Network Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides a satisfactory result with some low-risk issues.
+The security audit report provides satisfactory results with low-risk issues.

-The issues found in the GoBlank smart contract code do not pose a considerable risk.
+The issues in the Wootrade Network smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are a floating pragma is set and the tx.origin environment variable has been found to influence a control flow decision.
-Note that using tx.origin as a security control might cause a situation where a user inadvertently authorizes a smart contract to perform an action on their behalf.
-It is recommended to use msg.sender instead.
+The low-risk issues found are that a floating pragma is set, a state variable visibility is not set, weak sources of randomness, tx.origin as a part of authorization control, and requirement violation.